 [Morioka City, Iwate Prefecture] What is Akabu?
-Introducing new sake made by young people in Iwate
+Introducing a new type of sake made by young people in Iwate

 table of contents